 You will need to provide evidence that these costs were reasonably incurred due to your injuries.
 To learn more about compensation for a pedestrian hit by a car claim, or to get a personalised estimate of your payout, please contact an advisor.

-No Win No Fee Pedestrian Accident Claims
+No Win No Fee Pedestrian Accident Injury Claims

-- Call 0800 073 8801.
+- Calling 0800 073 8801

-Useful links Relating To A Pedestrian Hit By A Car Claim
+Useful Links Relating To A Pedestrian Hit By A Car Claim

 We hope that you have found this guide helpful on your quest to find out more information regarding pedestrian crossing claims.
 If you are seeking further information, you may also find the following links useful:

-If you would like to request a pedestrian crossing in your area, you can use this link to do so.
+- Requesting pedestrian crossings: If you would like to request a pedestrian crossing in your area, you can use this link to do so.
 You simply need to enter your postcode and then follow the instructions on the screen.

-The Highway Code, which features rules for pedestrians, including advice on situations that require extra care, as well as information on using crossings and crossing the road.
+- Highway Code: The Highway Code, which features rules for pedestrians, including advice on situations that require extra care, as well as information on using crossings and crossing the road.

-Did you suffer whiplash as a result of a road traffic accident?
+- How Much Compensation Can I Claim for Whiplash?: Did you suffer whiplash as a result of a road traffic accident?
 Read our guide.

-Would you like more in-depth information about claiming?
+- A Guide to Car Accident Claims: Would you like more in-depth information about claiming?
 Take a look at our car accident claims guide.

-Cyclists are some of the more vulnerable road users.
+- Cycling Accident Claims and Advice: Cyclists are some of the more vulnerable road users.
 If you had an accident, read our guide to see if you could claim.

 Thank you for reading our guide to pedestrian crossing claims and pedestrian accident compensation.
 Now, hopefully, you’ll have a rough idea of how much compensation for being hit by a car in the UK you could receive.